List of Indian satellites

-This list covers most artificial satellites built in and operated by the Republic of India.
+This list covers most artificial satellites built and operated by the Republic of India.
 India has been successfully launching satellites of various types from 1975.
-Apart from Indian rockets, these satellites have been launched from various vehicles, including American, Russian and European rockets sometimes as well.
-The organization responsible for India's space program is Indian Space Research Organisation (ISRO) and it shoulders the bulk of the responsibility of designing, building, launching and operating these satellites.
+Apart from Indian rockets, these satellites have been launched from various vehicles, including American, Russian, and European rockets sometimes as well.
+The organization responsible for India's space programme is ISRO and it shoulders the bulk of the responsibility of designing, building, launching, and operating these satellites.

 Legend

 This is a list of Indian (wholly or partially owned, wholly or partially designed and/or manufactured) satellites and orbital space crafts, both operated by the Indian government (ISRO, Indian defence forces, other government agencies) or private (educational and research) entities.
 All satellite launches marked successful have completed at least one full orbital flight (no sub-orbital flights have been included in this list).

 1970s

 Indian space missions began in the 1970s, with Soviet assistance in launching the first two satellites.

 † In case of discrepancy in data between sources, N2YO and NASA NSSDCA is taken as the source of truth.

 ‡ Orbital Longitude is applicable only for Geostationary and Geosynchronous satellites.